reiver/reiver-uuid/chapters/questions-1/README.md

 10. What is a GUID?
 11. What is the difference between a GUID and an LUID?
 12. What is the difference between a GUID and a UUID?

+13. What are some examples of Centralized GUIDs?
+14. What are some examples of Distributed GUIDs?